genelet/determined/README.md

 # determined

-_determined_ unmarshal JSON string with interfaces determined at run-time.
+_Determined_ unmarshal JSON string with interfaces determined at run-time.

 [![GoDoc](https://godoc.org/github.com/genelet/determined?status.svg)](https://godoc.org/github.com/genelet/determined)

-If struct has an interface field, to unmarshal its JSON string will fail:
+If a struct contains interface field, unmarshaller using _encoding/json_ will fail with the error:

 ```bash
 json: cannot unmarshal object into Go struct field XYZ of type ABC
 ```

-Implementatin of a customized _Unmarshaller_ could be difficult or just tedious.
+This package helps you to implement customized _Unmarshaller_ easily.

-Alternatively, you can use this _determined_ package.
+Alternatively, you can use it directly.

 <br /><br />
 ## 1. Installation